 Flusser, V. (2012) Towards a Philosophy of Photography.
 Kindle Flu.
 Edited by V. Flusser.
 London, [England]: Reaktion Books.

-I began looking at my work in more full ways and discussed this in Module Leader Office Hours.
+I began looking at my work in wider ways and discussed this in Module Leader Office Hours.
 I need to be careful that I understand where my work comes from and maintain the resolved nature rather than take my work and cause it to fray at the edges.
 Resolved means resolved.

 Montage: 1.
 The act or process of making a composite photograph 5.
 Frequent cutting of camera viewpoint to create action cf mise en scene